Information about the Buck and Doe Trust

 Visitors to the Laurels may also see a variety of wildlife, including beavers, wild turkeys and other animals native to the area.

-The Laurels Preserve is open to members of the Brandywine Conservancy from 9 a.m. to 5 p.m., Wednesday through Sunday.
-Visitors should carry their Conservancy membership cards.
+The Laurels Preserve is open to members of the Brandywine Conservancy & Museum of Art from dawn to dusk, Wednesday through Sunday.
+Visitors should carry their membership cards.

 The entrance to the Laurels is 100 yards off of PA Route 82 on Apple Grove Road, four miles west of Unionville, PA.
 Parking for ten cars is located about ¼ mile from the main gate.
 If the parking lot is full when you arrive, please return at another time.
 Horse trailers are not permitted.
 Please avoid parking on neighboring properties and blocking gates or roads.